 Expansion is underway at the Mission Road Facility and is approximately 70% complete.
-When fully constructed and licensed, the Mission Road Facility (collectively, with the Company's existing licensed Duncan Facility, the "Duncan Campus") is expected to triple the current output of the Duncan Campus from its current 1,200 kg to approximately 3,500 kg annually.
+When fully constructed and licensed, the Mission Road Facility (collectively, with the Company's existing licensed Duncan Facility, the "Duncan Campus") is expected to triple the output of the Duncan Campus from its original 1,200 kg to approximately 3,500 kg annually.

 The design and build of the Mission Road Facility expansion project is comprised of three phases incorporating four modules of state-of-the-art cultivation space.
-Phase 1 construction is now fully complete and a cultivation licence for Phase 1 was received from Health Canada in October 2019.
-The licensing of Phase 1 adds an additional 600 kg of annualized cultivation capacity to the Duncan Campus commencing in second quarter of fiscal 2020, bringing the current annualized capacity to approximately 1,800 kg.
-Completion of Phase 2 and Phase 3 of the Mission Road Facility expansion and licensing thereof is expected in early calendar 2020 and will add a further 1,700 kg annually, bringing the aggregate annualized production capacity of the Duncan Campus to approximately 3.500 kg.
+Phase 1 construction has been completed and a cultivation licence for Phase 1 was received from Health Canada in October 2019.
+The licensing of Phase 1 added an additional 600 kg of annualized cultivation capacity to the Duncan Campus, bringing the current annualized capacity to approximately 1,800 kg.
+Completion of Phase 2 and Phase 3 will add a further 1,700 kg annually, bringing the aggregate annualized production capacity of the Duncan Campus to approximately 3.500 kg.
 A further 13 acres of surrounding land at the Mission Road Facility is available for additional expansion.